Campeonato Brasileiro tournament scheduling: 1981–1990

 Green module (Copa União) : 16 teams, 13 from the "Clube dos 13" association plus 3 invited teams.
 This top-tier did not include thus Guarani, previous-year runner-up (on penalty kicks), and América-RJ, 1986 3rd place.
 It included however traditional Botafogo, placed 35th in 1986 and meant to be relegated to second division according to CBF initial scheduling.
 Even worse, it also included Coritiba, 1985 champions but only placed 65th in 1986, thus theoretically meant to join originally third division.

 Yellow module: 16 teams.
 12 from the remaining 28 teams meant to originally constitute first division.
 4 added teams from the originally-relegated 1986 second-phase 8 teams (bottom 2 of each group).
-Here also criterium for qualification was manifestly team traditionality.
+Here also criterion for qualification was manifestly team traditionality.
 In order probably to save the face for Botafogo non-relegation as it placed also among these bottom 8, only the last bottom team (instead of 2) was relegated.
 This saved the face not only of Botafogo as it had indeed placed 8th (out 9) in its group, but also of Sport and Vitória.
 Inconsistently enough, Nacional also should have qualified as 8th place in its group, but one team had to be sacrificed against Coritiba secured berth in Green module.
 Nacional was the one, though it had a better season record than Sport, for obvious political reasons.
 Ironically indeed, Sport eventually clinched not only the yellow module title but also the overall title despite this in extremis qualification.
 Also noteworthy the relegation of Ponte Preta, bottom of its group in 1986 but with an overall better season record (12 points) than Sport itself (10 points).

 Both modules followed exactly the same scheduling:

 1st phase: 2 groups of 8 teams.
 Single split round-robin system (see early 1970 tournaments) i.e. teams for one group played first only the other group's teams in a first stage then played in single round-robin with their own group teams in a second stage, thus featuring a full single round-robin with all 16 teams.
 For each group, champions of each stage qualified and played an extra double play-off.
 Oddly, if one team happened to win both stages, it would still be obliged to play an extra double play-off (with home and draw advantage) against its own group second-stage runner-up (most oddly, it was not against the remaining overall stage runner-up), instead of directly proceeding to 2nd phase.
 As it happened, Atlético Mineiro and Sport, while winning both stages, had to play against Flamengo and Bangu, despite Grêmio and Vitória respectively featured better season record.
 While Sport managed to confirm their advantage, Atlético Mineiro was eliminated, despite an 8-point season record lead over Flamengo.

 2nd phase: Double play-off to determine module winners, though irrelevant for final phase.
 Flamengo clinching this title claimed the national title and alongside International refused to play final phase.
 Sport and Guarani shared their module title after its irrelevance and an 11–11 penalty kick draw situation.